alexfox246/Customer-Churn-Analysis/README.md

 ```
 ![Churn by monthly charge bucket](./Screenshots/churn_chargebucket.png)

-Churn increases significantly as monthly charges rise, indicating that higher-paying customers are more likley to feel dissatisfied or perceive lower value for money.
+Churn increases significantly as monthly charges rise, indicating that higher-paying customers are more likely to feel dissatisfied or perceive lower value for money.
 The jump from low to medium charges is especially steep, indicating that customers moving into mid-tier plans experience a mismatch between expectations and actual service quality.
 Retaining medium and high charge customers should be a priority, as they contribute more revenue and churn at higher rates.

 ### Churn by internet service type
 ```sql